-Recommendation: The Sustainability Appraisal suggested that there could be a positive effect against Sustainability Appraisal Objective 3 (landscape/townscape) if the policy included a criterion like e) from Policy 34B.
-This criterion has been added as c).
+Recommendation: The Sustainability Appraisal suggested that there could be a positive effect against Sustainability Appraisal Objective 3 (landscape/townscape) if the policy included a criterion like e) from Policy 37.
+This criterion was added as c) during development of the Preferred Strategy.
 Not further changes to the policy are suggested.